Explore and Race in Epic Iceland

 We’ll head to Þorlakshofn in Southern Iceland and contribute to the restoration of the land by planting trees in a wind swept park.
 Iceland is undertaking a massive reforestation effort to reclaim an environmental heritage which once saw about 25% of the land forested.
 Iceland lost most of its trees about a thousand years ago when the Vikings razed the forests to clear pasture and farming land and build ships.
 In what the NY Times calls a seemingly endless task, we’ll help combat climate change, prevent soil erosion, and leave a positive impact on the local community.

-In Reykjavik we will spend two nights in the heart of the downtown with plenty of activities nearby to occupy your free time, not that you'll have too much.
-We won't be in Reykjavik long, venturing out to Thorsmork National Park to spend two nights in the Volcano Huts, situated in a valley alongside glacial streams and with incredible views of the surrounding peaks.
-We will also spend one night at the Frost and Fire, a boutique Nordic style hotel alongside the Varma River.
+In Reykjavik we will spend several nights in the heart of the downtown with plenty of activities nearby to occupy your free time, not that you'll have too much.
+We won't be in Reykjavik long, venturing out to Thorsmork National Park to spend the night glamping under the stars in a valley alongside glacial streams and with incredible views of the surrounding peaks.
+We will also spend a night at the Frost and Fire, a boutique Nordic style hotel alongside the Varma River.